solvi-ab/utm-zone/README.md

 For a rough overview of how the UTM zone is calculated, have a look at [https://gis.stackexchange.com/a/190209/467](https://gis.stackexchange.com/a/190209/467).

+You might also be interested in the [Python version of utm-zone](https://pypi.org/project/utm-zone/).

 ## API

 ### `epsg(geojson)`